deep-spectrum/Ares-IQ/docs/extension/standards.md

 ## 4) Submitting a PR

-You wrote an extension and now you want it to be part of the next release.
+You wrote an extension, and now you want it to be part of the next release.
 Awesome!
 There are a few things we ask of you before submitting a PR.